Bad Faith (film): Production

 Filming began during the COVID-19 pandemic in the United States, with shooting taking place in 25 locations across the country (as well as in Australia) with the help of local contractors.
-Location shooting included: Los Angeles, California; Norman, Oklahoma; Minneapolis, Minnesota; New York, New York; Lenoir City and Nashville, Tennessee; Santa Fe, New Mexico, Park City, Utah; Boston, Massachusetts; Chicago, Illinois; Amarillo, Texas, Washington, D.C.; Durham, North Carolina; and Melbourne, Australia.
+Location shooting included: Los Angeles, California; Norman, Oklahoma; Minneapolis, Minnesota; New York, New York; Lenoir City and Nashville, Tennessee; Santa Fe, New Mexico; Park City, Utah; Boston, Massachusetts; Chicago, Illinois; Amarillo, Texas; Washington, D.C.; Durham, North Carolina; and Melbourne, Australia.

 The team spent several years editing the footage.
 Franklin Graham refused to allow the crews access, while Ken Peters of Patriot Church in Tennessee was more than happy to let them film.
 Ujlaki recalls: "I think that Pastor Ken...felt that all publicity is good publicity.
 He was very proud of what he was doing.
 He was absolutely confident that he was getting the word out.
 He was using us; I think that was his feeling.
 And he was always being very solicitous to make sure that we got what we needed."

 Interviewees

-People that are interviewed in the film include national security expert Elizabeth Neumann, formerly with the Trump administration; preacher Ken Peters, founder of Patriot Church; Eboo Patel, founder of Interfaith America; former Republican campaign strategist Steve Schmidt; investigative journalist Katherine Stewart; sociologist Samuel L. Perry; theologian Russell D. Moore, Editor-in-Chief of Christianity Today; minister William Barber II, co-founder of the Poor People's Campaign: A National Call for a Moral Revival; historian Linda Gordon, professor at New York University; theologian Jim Wallis, founder of Sojourners; Christian writer Lisa Sharon Harper; Christian writer Jonathan Wilson-Hartgrove; investigative journalist Anne Nelson; investigative journalist Brent Allpress; and Minnesota State Senator John Marty.
+People interviewed in the film include national security expert Elizabeth Neumann, formerly with the Trump administration; preacher Ken Peters, founder of Patriot Church; Eboo Patel, founder of Interfaith America; former Republican campaign strategist Steve Schmidt; investigative journalist Katherine Stewart; sociologist Samuel L. Perry; theologian Russell D. Moore, Editor-in-Chief of Christianity Today; minister William Barber II, co-founder of the Poor People's Campaign: A National Call for a Moral Revival; historian Linda Gordon, professor at New York University; theologian Jim Wallis, founder of Sojourners; Christian writer Lisa Sharon Harper; Christian writer Jonathan Wilson-Hartgrove; investigative journalist Anne Nelson; investigative journalist Brent Allpress; and Minnesota State Senator John Marty.

 Release

 The film held its premiere at the Palm Springs International Film Festival on January 11, 2024, along with a Q&A panel.
 The film was also shown at New York's Cinema Village.
-The theatrical release took place in Los Angeles on March 29, and began streaming on April 26.
+The theatrical release took place in Los Angeles on March 29, and it began streaming on April 26.

-Film was nominated for Cinema for Peace Dove for The Political Film of the Year in 2025.